bekiralti/villas-controller-tutorial/readme.md

    ```bash
    cd node
    ```
+3. Personally, I installed the `nix` packet manager (yes, on Arch Linux) and installed VILLASnode via [nix.flake](https://github.com/VILLASframework/node/blob/master/flake.nix).
+I would highly recommend this since I encountered the least trouble this way.

-3. **WORK IN PROGRESS** At this moment in time I would redirect you to the [VILLASnode repository](https://github.com/VILLASframework/node/tree/master/packaging/nix), specifically using the `nix` packet manager to install VILLASnode on your system.
-I will try to write out this step in future, also describing how to actually compile VILLASnode (not using any packet managers whatsoever).
+   At this moment in time I would like to redirect you to the official [VILLASnode documentation](https://github.com/VILLASframework/node/tree/master/packaging/nix).
+I also managed to simply compile VILLASnode on my machine however I would like to write out this part (maybe you can help me out)
-4. Check if installation was successful:
+6. Check if installation was successful:
    ```bash
    villas-node -V
    ```